 - Power tower harnesses solar energy

-The Downtown Campus has been named one of the top "smart buildings" in the world, with state of the art telecommunication and information technology.
+The Downtown Campus has been named one of the top “smart buildings” in the world, home to the state-of-the-art Technology Education and Collaboration (TEC) Hub, an innovative IT learning space.

 BCIT’s Marine Campus trains marine professionals on energy-efficient transportation of goods.